DamyrFr/lab-scaleway-vpc-nextcloud/README.md

 ## Other / notes

-If you check the code you can see a script on `./bin/get_ip_from_hostname.sh`, this is a little script used on external datasource to retrieve lease from DHCP.
+If you check the code you can see a script on `./bin/get_ip_from_hostname.sh`, this is a little script used on external data source to retrieve lease from DHCP.